-April 8, 1911: Heike Kamerlingh Onnes makes an interesting discovery while futzing around with very low temperatures.
+A hundred and ten years ago, in 1911: Heike Kamerlingh Onnes made an interesting discovery while futzing around with very low temperatures.
 It’s a discovery that will lead to many modern innovations that affect us just over a century later.

 Practically speaking, it would require infinite energy to jump from 99.99999% to 100.00001% of C, so that’s not possible, but scientists in Germany think they may have achieved temperatures below absolute zero.

 Of course, these create weird situations like negative temperatures in an absolute sense, and not just as measured.
 That is, while we can say that it’s 24 below zero outside, that really isn’t a negative temperature by strict definition.
 It’s just a temperature that’s negative on the scale we’re using.

 Remember: 1º on the Kelvin scale is actually –457.87ºF.

 These kinds of negative temperatures are actually below that absolute physical limit, and so they represent thermal energy that behaves the opposite as temperatures above absolute zero.
 And, in all likelihood, an object moving faster than light would also travel backwards in time thanks to the time dilation effect being reversed.

 These, though, are theoretical arguments.
 What we do know is that things get weird as the temperature drops.
 At a few nanokelvin, the only energy left in the system is quantum, and so these strange effects take over on a massive scale, pun intended.

 The key here is that as atoms lose energy and cool down, they stop moving as much, eventually reaching a point where they’re just sitting there.
 But… there’s a principle in physics, Heisenberg’s uncertainty principle, which says that there is a fundamental limit to the precision with which you can measure two connected properties of any particle.